.

 Wat Chedi Luang in Chiang Mai

-The wooden building nearby is simple and elegant, with clean lines and just the right proportions.
-In the late afternoon, when the light filters through the leaves, it feels quiet and timeless.
+The wooden building beside it is simple and elegant, with clean lines and good proportions.
+In the late afternoon, when the light comes through the leaves, it feels quiet and timeless.

 Useful Info